Recovery: 1-2 weeks

 After breast reconstruction, you can expect a week or two to recover.
 You should take this time off work and avoid movements that could strain the chest.
 Your exact recovery and results will depend on the technique used during your reconstruction procedure.
 Swelling can take many months to resolve following your procedure, so it’s important to be patient with judging your final results.

-Your breast reconstruction procedure can take anywhere from 1-6 hours depending on whether you are having implants placed or a tissue transfer.
+Your breast reconstruction procedure can take anywhere from one to six hours depending on whether you are having implants placed or a tissue transfer.
 Tissue and fat transfer techniques typically take longer.